 My role on this project was to develop the cardboard versions of the tools, work with the LEGO designs in order to integrate the Arduino, write the Arduino board code, write build instructions, and assist in the interaction design of the workbook.

 Plastic Cup Accelerometer

 My role on the team allowed for open ended exploration of ideas.
 One of the projects I developed was an accelerometer build out of plastic cups, washers, cardboard, a dowel and pressure sensors.
 After some early iterations I was able to make my own pressure sensor using velostat and copper tape, a technique developed by the team.
-While the accuracy of this single axis accelerometer is nowhere near a store bought one, it's function is to illustrate the concepts of how one works.
+While the accuracy of this single axis accelerometer is nowhere near a store bought one, it functions to illustrate the concepts of how one works.